 Eindray, 28, lives in Rakhine State, Myanmar, with her husband and five-year old son.
 She is one of 30 women enrolled in a livelihood project implemented by Community Partners International partner Precious Lady, that teaches sewing and handicraft skills, provides them with sewing machines and raw materials, offers basic sales and marketing training, and helps them to access markets where they can sell their products.

-Kyi San Lwin, Founder and Program Coordinator for Precious Lady, explains their approach.
+Kyi San Lwin, General Secretary and Program Coordinator for Precious Lady, explains their approach.
 “Most women here are unemployed,” she reveals.
 “They have no jobs and no income.
 When we consulted with them, they told us that they would like to earn money to support their families.
 They asked us to teach them sewing, handicrafts and accessory making.”

 “We started the project in May 2021,” she continues.
 “From the applicants, we selected women who expressed a strong interest, had experienced financial hardship, and could participate for the long run.
 With CPI’s support we trained them, lent them sewing machines and provided the raw materials they needed free of charge.”